Need Care with Your Health Net PureCare HSP? Use This Key to Start and Go!

 Your Health Net PureCare HSP individual health plan has you covered!
 Through your Health Net PureCare HSP provider network, you have access to doctors, nurses, hospitals, pharmacies, urgent care centers, and more.

 And when you need care, you have options.
-For example, if you think you have the flu, you could see your primary care physician (PCP) or call the Nurse Advice Line or visit an urgent care center.
+For example, if you think you have the flu, you could see your primary care physician (PCP), use telehealth services, or call the Nurse Advice Line or visit an urgent care center.
 Just refer to the chart below to find what you need.
 You can also print a copy so your Health Net options can always be close at hand.

 2021 Learn Where to Get Care